General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

-Analyses of the time evolution of the efficiencies (total, jet, wind and radiation) have shown that during the entire evolution the wind has carried out the major part of the total efficiency greater than 40\% in the initial evolution and at the end reached a quasi-steady state with an averaged efficiency of 18\% (mostly carried by the particle term (PAKE) has been found.
-The jet and radiation have carried out similar amounts of the total efficiency with the jet having an efficiency of 4.3\% (mostly contributed by the EM term) and 2.9\% in the radiation.
+Analysis of the time evolution of the efficiencies (total, jet, wind and radiation) has shown that during the entire evolution the wind contributes the largest portion of outgoing energy flux, and overall the system is super-efficient compared to the NT73 predictions.
+However, in radiative luminosity, the system is under-luminous.
+The quasi-steady state has a time-averaged total efficiency of 18.6\%, with most energy carried by the particle term.
+The jet and radiation make similar contributions to the total efficiency with the jet having an efficiency of 4.3\% (mostly in the EM term), and 2.9\% in the radiation.

-By comparing our simulation RADHR with the simulation MADiHR we find that all quantities (e.g, mass accretion rate, magnetic flux and efficiencies) have increased till a time of 17,000$R_g/c$ with a significant lost of magnetic flux after this time with the flow reaching quasi-steady state with some variability, while for MADiHR the same quantities have only increased during their time evolution with the simulation also showing evidence of a powerful jet with a small efficiency similar to ours but with a larger total efficiency.
-This is likely due to the small resolution in the $\phi$-direction for RADHR (64 cell for RADHR and 208 cells for MADiHR), which is known to strongly affect the MRI evolution and building up of the MAD state which strongly affects the transport of magnetic flux
+Comparing RADHR with the simulation MADiHR (see Figure \ref{fig:efficiencies}) we find that RADHR demonstrates smaller total efficiency, 14\% compared to 20\%, with the largest discrepancy due to the radiative contribution, as one might expect.
+Self-consistent radiative transport results in only 2.9\% radiative efficiency, well under the MADiHR estimates, and less than half that predicted by NT.